 Outside MIT, Leo has worked for groups such as the World Bank, Microsoft, and the Brazilian government.
 He has also coordinated a non-profit organization that built "computer and citizenship" schools in Sao Paulo slums, and was a key contributor to several international initiatives that use digital tools to improve quality of life.

 Mariana is interested in designing creative and meaningful learning experiences, using technology as a medium for expression.
 She graduated from the University of Sao Paulo with a Bachelor of Science in Design.
 In 2017, she joined MIT Media Lab as a visiting student to work on her undergraduate final project, "Design Principles for Creative Learning."
 She holds a master degree in Creative Technologies & Design from the University of Colorado Boulder.
 Currently, she is a PhD fellow and research assistant at the Center for Computational Thinking and Design at Aarhus University in Denmark.

 Natalie Catlett is an illustrator, educator, and edupreneur.
 A firm believer in the transformative power of the arts in education, Natalie's passion is to find ways for students and teachers to experience their imaginative and creative capabilities every day.
-She graduated from Pratt Institute with a BFA in Communications Design, obtained her master's degree in Art Education at Tufts University, and is currently completing her second master's degree at The University of Pennsylvania in Education Entrepreneurship.
+She graduated from Pratt Institute with a BFA in Communications Design, obtained her master's degree in Art Education at Tufts University, a master's degree from The University of Pennsylvania in Education Entrepreneurship.
 Before shifting into education, Natalie worked in children's animation and publishing industries.
 Natalie has been teaching both art and design for nearly a decade.
 Originally from Brazil, she has extensive experience collaborating with schools, organizations, and companies designing and executing immersive art-led learning experiences.